Lerryn to St Veep circular walk

 Most of a large tree's trunk is actually made of dead wood known as "heartwood".
 Only the outer layers (known as sapwood) are actually active.
 The sapwood transport water and minerals up the tree from the roots to the leaves.
 The sapwood next to the heartwood gradually fills up with resin and then dies to create another strong layer of heartwood which supports the increasing weight of the tree.

-13. Go through the gate (you need to slide the metal block up to move the catch) and continue a few paces to enter the field.
-Head up the middle of the field to the gap in the trees to reach a terrace.
+13. Go through the gate and continue into the field, initially along the left hedge.
+Then as the field opens out, head up the middle of the field to the gap in the trees to reach a terrace.
 Continue up the steps opposite and continue climbing the field to a stile in the fence at the very top.

 As you reach the top of the field, there is a nice view behind you, looking across the River Lerryn and along the River Fowey.
 The village of Lerryn is split across the two parishes of St Winnow and St Veep.
 The parish in which the walk route is located is St Veep.
 The land on the other side of the Lerryn River is in the parish of St Winnow and its creek-side parish church can be seen on the banks of the River Fowey.